Aishwaryak3012/SQL-projects/README.md

 # sql_projects
 1) Sales Analysis:
    This SQL project analyzes sales data to extract insights for strategic decisions, covering metrics like total sales and profit, as well as trends in sales distribution.
-   -Identify any trends or patterns in delayed shipments -Identify the top 10 best-selling products by quantity
+   - Identify any trends or patterns in delayed shipments
-    and sales
+   - Identify the top 10 best-selling products by quantity and sales
-   -Investigate the relationship between discounts and
+   - Investigate the relationship between discounts and profit.
-    profit.

 2)Customer segmentation:
   This SQL-driven customer segmentation project explores diverse aspects of an e-commerce dataset, including demographics, purchasing behavior, and satisfaction levels. total customer count, popular